INB-Nathan/TSA-5/docs/index.md

 ## Filters

 ### `AuthFilter` (`app/Filters/AuthFilter.php`)
-Protects routes requiring authentication.
+Protects routes requiring authentication with session timeout handling.

 **Functionality:**
 - Checks if `isLoggedIn` session variable is set
+- Validates session timeout (2 hours inactivity)
+- Updates `last_activity` timestamp on each request
+- Destroys expired sessions and redirects to login
 - Redirects to login page if not authenticated
 - Used on: `/coffee`, `/account/*`

 ### `AdminFilter` (`app/Filters/AdminFilter.php`)
-Protects admin-only routes.
+Protects admin-only routes with session timeout handling.

 **Functionality:**
 - Checks if user is logged in
+- Validates session timeout (2 hours inactivity)
+- Updates `last_activity` timestamp on each request
 - Verifies `role_id == 1` (admin)
+- Destroys expired sessions and redirects to login
 - Redirects to login if not authenticated
 - Redirects to `/coffee` with error message if not admin
 - Used on: `/admin/*`